invoices per month now completed by robots

 Telkomsel’s employees used to pore over hundreds of invoices each day.
 As the hours dragged on, monotony and fatigue would set in.
-Today, this part of their job has been automated using robots, and they are able to work on more value-added tasks such as data analysis and exception handling.
+Today, this part of their job has been automated using robots, and they can work on more value-added tasks such as data analysis and exception handling.

 The Indonesian telco, which serves more than 170 million customers nationwide, underwent an internal digitalization in recent months to simplify its business processes across the organization to become future ready.

-2. Processes became easier to monitor through embedded analytics
+2. Processes became easier to track through embedded analytics.

 Before embracing an IA platform, Telkomsel’s accounts payable team was inundated with around 3,000 invoices per month.
 Each invoice had to be scrutinized for errors before being uploaded into the payment system.
 With the new IA platform, invoices are now categorized by an intelligent document processing software, and the data is ingested at a faster pace.

 Human intervention and validation is required only for invoices with poor image quality.
-This has reduced manual checks to less than 10 per cent, resulting in shorter payment cycles.
+This has reduced manual checks to less than 10%, resulting in shorter payment cycles.

 The IA implementation brought good experiences through new ways of working, where employees work together with robots to deliver better and more efficient results.

-Telkomsel’s IA project was spearheaded by its Information Technology (IT) team, which set up the digital architecture, handled quality checks and ensured governance of the RPA implementation.
+Telkomsel’s IA project was spearheaded by its Information Technology (IT) team, which set up the digital architecture, handled quality checks, and provided governance of the RPA implementation.

 IT worked with Telkomsel’s business units and Deloitte Consulting to automate several back-office processes.
-The participation of the business teams – the primary user of this platform – in the solution design workshops ensured minimum changes to subsequent processes.
+The participation of the business teams—the primary user of this platform—in the solution design workshops guaranteed minimal changes to additional processes.
 The redesigned and automated processes have saved the company between 30% to 70% in processing time.

 An example is the creation of the daily tax catalogue, which maps vendors to different tax codes and types.
 This task used to take between three to five minutes per transaction, but can now be done in half the time with automation.

-The use of IA allows organisations to provide 24/7 monitoring and support services to clients, reduce workload for employees, freeing them from drudgery and allowing them to focus on strategic aspects of the business.
+Using IA allows organizations to provide 24/7 monitoring and support services to clients, reduce workload for employees, freeing them from drudgery, and allowing them to focus on strategic aspects of the business.